Working Papers

 Abstract

-This paper uses a sequence of three randomized controlled trials (RCTs) to support a small online business’ decision of whether and how to implement AI in the creation of email marketing content.
-To accommodate the small samples available for testing in the small-business setting, the authors leverage recent developments in frequentist statistical decision theory.
-The RCTs comprise three test policy cells with email content created by (i) salaried writers (“human”"), (ii) a large-language model (“LLM”), and (iii) a “hybrid” combination of a human editing the content created by the LLM, respectively.
+A sequence of three randomized controlled trials (RCTs) is conducted to support a small online business’ decision of whether and how to implement AI in the creation of email marketing content.
+Recent developments in frequentist statistical decision theory are used to accommodate small samples available for testing in the small-business setting.
+The RCTs comprise three test policy cells with email content created by (i) salaried writers (“human”), (ii) a large-language model (“LLM”), and (iii) a “hybrid” combination of a human editing the content created by the LLM, respectively.
 When a “no email” control policy is included, all three test cells approximately double the gross profits from orders relative to the control cell.
-Across the RCTs, the hybrid cell varies by whether it is edited by a salaried writer or the marketing team.
-The LLM cell is varied by whether the AI is pre-trained using historic emails or uses a prompt-based generative pre-trained transformer (“GPT”).
-Across all three RCTs, an AI policy with automated content generation is always selected over the human cell, based on total annual profit net of related labor and software overhead.
-Most notably, the prompt-based GPT outperforms the human writers by 8 to 9%.
+The RCTs vary whether the hybrid cell is edited by a salaried writer or the marketing team.
+The LLM cells vary whether the AI is pre-trained using historic emails or uses a prompt-based generative pre-trained transformer (“GPT”).
+Decision theory always selects one of the AI cells over the standard human policy on the basis of total annual profit net of related labor and software overhead.

 Works in Progress